katcipis/sophia/notes/books/thinking-fast-slow.md

 reach a quota.
 This is loss aversion, you don't want to "lose" the sunny day, but it makes no sense, if you work much more on the rainy day and not at all on the sunny day you would make more money overall.

+### Denominator Bias

+This one is quite funny.
+When asked about two choices:

+1 - 8/100 balls
+2 - 1/10 balls

+40% of the interviewees chose 8/100 balls, even though it clearly is less balls than 1/10.
+Why ? we tend to create a more positve image when presented with more (8 balls versus a single one).
+It is classic irrational behavir in place, anyone that stops to do the actual math (system 2 reasoning) will clearly see the best option.